 Barb works to develop relationships with organizations that wish to recruit John Carroll University students for pre-professional positions.
 She is responsible for a variety of career events and activities on campus that connect students to opportunities with for-profit and non-profit organizations.
 Barb is a certified Global Career Development Facilitator; co-chairman of the Professional Exchange Committee and a member of the Trends Planning Committee for the Midwest Association of Colleges and Employers.
 Barb has also been on the planning committee for the Government Career Day for the past six years.

 Barb has been a member of the JCU Center for Career Services staff since 1999.
 Prior to joining John Carroll University, she worked in a variety of roles in the field of broadcasting, law, and educational publishing.
 Barb earned a Bachelor Degree in education from Cleveland State University.

 Logan Vess, Assistant Director, Academic Internships

-Nikki manages Career Education courses for students who wish to receive academic credit for their internships.
-She will be a resource to students, helping them through the Learning Agreement and internship process.
-Nikki will also administer scholarship programs that are available to students in unpaid internships.
+Logan manages Career Education courses for students who wish to receive academic credit for their internships.
+He will be a resource to students, helping them through the Learning Agreement and internship process.
+Logan will also administer scholarship programs that are available to students in unpaid internships.

 Prior to joining JCU in August 2016, Logan taught career development courses and worked as a career advisor at Kent State University.
 Additionally, Logan is a faculty member at Northeast Ohio Medical University.
 Logan has a Master of Art in Counseling with a concentration in Higher Education, and a Bachelor of Arts in Human Services and a Bachelor of Science in Sociology from East Tennessee State University in Johnson City, Tennessee.
 Logan is currently a doctoral candidate in Counselor Education and Supervision at Kent State University.